marcgg/marcgg.github.com/_books/machine-learning.md

 score: 13
 ---

 This interesting book takes an "action oriented" approach to machine learning.
-It gives a lot of examples and gets you writing code quickly with [R][1], and doesn't get too mathematical on the reader.
+It gives a lot of examples and gets you writing code quickly with [R][1].
+It also doesn't get too mathematical on the reader.
 Overall I enjoyed it as a good introduction to machine learning, but it's probably a bit too simplified for any hardcore data scientist.

 [1]:	https://www.r-project.org/about.html